NVIDIA/cccl/docs/extended_api/thread_scopes.md

   `1`, or
 - it affects an object in CPU memory and [`hostNativeAtomicSupported`] is `1`, or
-- it affects an object in GPU peer memory and only GPU threads access it.
+- it affects an object in GPU memory and only GPU threads access it.

 Refer to the [CUDA programming guide] for more information on unified memory, CPU memory, and GPU peer memory.